panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 ### Initiate the Feature Proposal

-After the feature is implemented and deployed to the Safecoin cluster, the *feature id* will be visible in `safecoin feature status` and the *feature proposer* may initiate the community proposal process.
+After the feature is implemented and deployed to the Solcoin cluster, the *feature id* will be visible in `safecoin feature status` and the *feature proposer* may initiate the community proposal process.